ChiefNoir/ss-pbc/back-end/README.md

 ### Tests/GeneralTests
 Unit and e2e tests.
-Most of the tests requires a ready-to-use database.
+Most of the tests require a ready-to-use database.
-Most of the test cases are simulates user stories: look at projects, create project, edit project, etc, with fully operational database and caching systems.
+Most of the test cases are simulates user stories: look at projects, create projects, edit projects, etc, with fully operational database and caching systems.

 # Requirements
 - [Microsoft Visual Studio Community 2022](https://visualstudio.microsoft.com/vs/community/)